Rutherford County, Tennessee: Education governance

+The Rutherford County School Board manages the school system.
+The board consists of 7 members elected from specific zones.
+Republicans currently hold 6 seats while Democrats hold 1.

 Sheriff and jail

 In 2008, the county built a $23,300,000 expansion to the county jail.
 It is alleged that some county officials viewed the jail as a for-profit business.

 In May 2016, Rutherford County Sheriff Robert Arnold, his Chief Administrative Deputy Joe L. Russell and the sheriff's uncle were named in a 14-count federal indictment charging fraud, bribery, extortion, obstruction of justice, and conspiracy for operating an e-cigarette business, for personal gain, in the jail.
 State officials reported that the JailCigs business gained over $110,000 in revenues pocketed by Arnold and Russell.
 All pleaded guilty.
 Arnold was sentenced to 50 months in federal prison, his deputy to 15 months.
 Sheriff Mike Fitzhugh replaced Arnold.
 Sheriff's Major Terry McBurney pleaded guilty to unrelated charges, losing his citizenship.

 In December 2016, following multiple deaths in the jail that year, including two suicides (one resulting in a $260,000 lawsuit settlement against the county), state inspectors decertified the jail, citing faults in the jail's policies, programs, staffing and the physical plant.
 Following numerous changes to policies and facilities—particularly inmate supervision and monitoring, and converting 400 beds to bunk beds, to allow the jail to hold 950 people—the jail was recertified in 2017.